jhaslowh/JC2-SES/README.md

 Arrows - Apply Linear Velocity to car
 P - Open Teliport map
 --- When map is open, click on a position to teliport there.
+F - Hop car (Can be continuously pressed, and might also work in air vehicles....)

 ###Planned
 - Model id for player in GUI